2014 CAF Champions League: Group B

-Knock-out stage
+Knockout stage

 Knock-out ties were played on a home-and-away two-legged basis.
 If the sides were level on aggregate after the second leg, the away goals rule was applied, and if still level, the tie proceeded directly to a penalty shoot-out (no extra time was played).

 Bracket

 Semi-finals

 In the semi-finals, the group A winners played the group B runners-up, and the group B winners played the group A runners-up, with the group winners hosting the second leg.